Joel Silverman

 Joel Silverman (born December 21, 1958) is a celebrity animal trainer who hosted Good Dog U on Animal Planet from 1999–2009.

 Early life

 Joel Silverman grew up in Southern California and at the age of 13, the first animal he ever trained was the family dog, Shadow.
-At about the same time, he and his family spent their summer vacations in San Diego and would go to SeaWorld every year, and after a number of summers watching the trainers riding the killer whales, Silverman developed a fascination with the whales and trainers.
+At about the same time, he and his family spent their summer vacations in San Diego and would go to SeaWorld every year, and after a number of summers watching the trainers riding the orcas, Silverman developed a fascination with the whales and trainers.
 At the age of 16, he got hired to pick up trash at SeaWorld, and after helping out the trainers and years of hard work, Silverman was hired as a trainer.
-He started off with Pacific and Atlantic bottle-nosed dolphins, California sea lions, and eventually killer whales.
+He started off with Pacific and Atlantic bottle-nosed dolphins, California sea lions, and eventually orcas.